 - Preheat the oven to 350 F.

 - Start by preparing the lemon curd.
-Combine coconut milk, vanilla, honey, turmeric, lemon zest and lemon juice in a small sauce pan and bring it to a boil.
+Combine coconut milk, vanilla, honey, turmeric, lemon zest and lemon juice in a small sauce pan and cook on low.

-- Sift in the tapioca flour and mix well with a wooden spoon in order to prevent the formation of lumps.
+- Slowly sift in the tapioca flour and mix well with a wooden spoon in order to prevent the formation of lumps.
 Keep on mixing on low to medium heat until the cream thickens up.
-Let it boil for about 30 seconds than take it off the stove; overboiling would thin it out.
+When it starts to boil, let it cook for 30 more seconds and then take it off the stove.
+Over boiling would thin it out.

 - Set the cream aside and allow it to cool.